yugabyte/ybu/TFE/ybu-31.md

 > **Important:** When creating the EC2 instance, ensure the Public IP address setting is ENABLED if it is desired to connect to the server from outside the AWS VPC (eg. from users’ workstations or applications running in Kubernetes environments).

-SSH connect into the EC2 once it is running to configure the environment for the Yugaware platform.
+SSH into the EC2 once it is running to configure the environment for the Yugaware platform.

 ## Install the Yugaware Platform

-Now the the server is running, the following steps will configure and install the Platform server.
+In the last step, you launched an EC2 instance using the specification and VPC environment required by Yugabyte Platform.

+In this step, you will connect to the server and set up the initial configuration so that you can install Replicated, a third party tool used to verify the Yugabyte license and install the Yugaware platform.

-### Initial Config
+### Setup the Initial Configuration

-Once connected to the server by SSH, perform the initial configure steps to install the Yugaware platform.
+Once connected to the server by SSH, perform the initial configuration steps to install the Yugaware platform.

-1. Set the hostname `sudo hostnamectl set-hostname platform`
+1. Set the hostname: `sudo hostnamectl set-hostname platform`

-2. Update the OS: `sudo yum -y update`
+2. Update the Operating System on the server: `sudo yum -y update`

 3. Install `wget`: `sudo yum install -y wget`